 Volunteer Orientation is required for any volunteer job.
-Each class consists of a classroom-style overview plus a tour of the facility and lasts no more than one hour.
+Each class consists of a classroom-style overview plus a tour of the facility (for cats) and lasts no more than one hour.
 You will have the option to sign up for the hands-on training at the orientation class.

 You will receive an email reminder if you register.
 Register online by submitting an application or sign up at the shelter to attend the class.
 YOU DO NOT NEED TO DO ANYTHING ELSE AFTER SUBMITTING YOUR APPLICATION.
 You will receive an email reminder a few days before the next orientation.
 Please read the Volunteer Handbook (PDF) prior to attending the class.